Post

 Configuration Extraction

-The entrypoint function [Stub.Main]::Main() performs a sleep operation before initializing a configuration contained within the [Settings] class.
-The configuration values are decrypted using AES in ECB mode with a 256 bit key.
+The entrypoint function [Stub.Main]::Main() performs a sleep operation before decrypting the configuration stored in the [Settings] class.

 figure 15 - XWorm configuration structure in memory